 GEAR UP Scholarship Program

-The Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) Scholarship is a statewide non need-based scholarship program that provides awards of up to $1,800 per year to students who are part of the GEAR UP Iowa cohort.
+The Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) Scholarship is a statewide non need-based scholarship program that provides awards of up to $1,500 per academic year to students who are part of the GEAR UP Iowa cohort.
 This scholarship can be used to pay for tuition/fees, room/board, books/supplies, and personal/living expenses while in college.
 Students who attend during the summer may receive additional funding.
 More information regarding eligibility can be found at:

 Iowa College Aid: GEAR UP Scholarships.